 During my time in the Dog Section, I mentored three Police Dog Handlers who also gained qualification to both Regional and National Police Dog Trials with their dogs.

-I recently had the pleasure of attending a five day ‘Understanding, Managing and Modifying Problem Behaviours’ workshop with the highly respected and world renowned animal behaviourist Chirag Patel.
+In June 2019 I had the pleasure of attending a five day ‘Understanding, Managing and Modifying Problem Behaviours’ workshop with the highly respected and world renowned animal behaviourist Chirag Patel.